tuxdna/tuxdna.github.io/pages/machine-learning.md

 #### Log likelihood test

-Log Likelihood test: an expression of how unlikely it is for two users to have so much overlap, given the total number of items out there and the number of items each user has a preference for.
+It is quite similar to Tanimoto Coefficient, which measures an overlap.
+However, Log Likelihood test, is an expression of how unlikely are will users have so much overlap, given the total number of items and the number of items each user has a preference for.

+Two similar users are likely to rate a movie common to them.
+However two dissimilar users are unlikely to rate a common movie.
+Therefore the more unilkely, the more similar two users shoud be.
+The resulting value can be interpreted as a probability that an overlap isn't just due to chance.

 ### Components and their compatibility